You're Only Human

 "For those like me who experience the double pressure of not meeting expectations and then feeling guilty about it, reading this book is like taking that first breath of fresh air after being underwater for too long.
 Kelly Kapic makes a paradigm-shifting case regarding God's gift of finitude, or having limitations, that reveals the best of what our Creator God designed us to be.
 Who knew that recognizing and relishing our God-given limits could lead to more beautiful rhythms of contentment and rest, gratitude and peace?"

-Julius J. Kim, president, The Gospel Coalition
+Julius J. Kim, former president, The Gospel Coalition

 "To receive our human limitations as a gift rather than a liability is indeed a great blessing!
 Kelly Kapic shows us why and how in this uplifting work."